 Recovery and Long-Term Effects of Salmonella Food Poisoning

 Most infected individuals recover without any treatment, but it could be months before a person’s bowels fully stabilize.
 Hospitalization can result from dehydration caused by the symptoms but, in some cases, seeking immediate medical attention may be a matter of life or death.
-Salmonella food poisoning infection can spread from the intestines to the blood stream, carrying it to other areas of the body.
+Salmonella food poisoning infection can sometimes spread from the intestines to the blood stream, carrying it to other areas of the body.
 In such a case, infection can pose a significant risk of death, unless the infected person is quickly treated with antibiotics.

 How Salmonella is Contracted